laurabsteele/personal-goals/happy-moments/2017_happy-moments.md

 04/09/2017
 ==============
 I had a meeting with client F today and it went AMAZING.
-My presentation skills have improved dramatically and I feel very confiedent when I am talking to people.
+My presentation skills have improved dramatically and I feel very confident when I am talking to people.
 I think a big part of it is how much I am preparing for the meetings.
 I am writing out agenda, double-checking everything and confirming everything just to make sure a one hour meeting goes well and I really think it is paying off!
 My favorite part of the meeting is when I told them about a new color I wanted to add to the design.
 They were very unsure about it and not sure if it fit well.
 I was able to tell them exactly why I chose it, why I thought it was a good fit for the design, and how it fit with the art direction we were going.
 Even Shawn pinged me after and told me that I had done a good job.
 That always feels the best!

 04/10/2017
 ==============